weilandia/web_guesser/readme.md

 # Web Guesser

-A simple Sinatra application for Turing Module 2.
+A simple number guessing game built on Sinatra.